luxbock/bootstrap-cljs/README.md

 ![preview][preview.png]

 Open the file `/devcards_src/bootstrap_cljs_devcards.cljs` in your favorite editor and start playing around.
 Everytime you save the file the changes get compiled and served via [figwheel](http://github.com/bhauman/figwheel), and your browser window should get automatically refreshed so you can see your changes practically in real time.

+There is also a [Weasel](https://github.com/tomjakubowski/weasel) browser REPL included with the projects Devcards page.
+To use it call `(start-repl)` in the `user` namespace and then load up the Devcards page of the project.

 ## License